qlik-oss/gopherciser/docs/settingup.md

 ## OpenHub action

 Open the hub in a QSEoW environment.
+This also makes the apps in a users `Favorites`, `Work` and `Published` sections available to be used by subsequent actions.

 ### Example